brianlovin/next-auth/docs/docs/configuration/nextjs.md

 ### Caveats

-- Currently only supports session verification, as parts of the sign-in code need to run in a Node.js environment.
-In the future, we would like to make sure that NextAuth.js can fully run at the [Edge](https://nextjs.org/docs/api-reference/edge-runtime)
 - Only supports the `"jwt"` [session strategy](/configuration/options#session).
 We need to wait until databases at the Edge become mature enough to ensure a fast experience.
+In the future, we would like to make sure that NextAuth.js can fully run at the [Edge](https://nextjs.org/docs/api-reference/edge-runtime).
 (If you know of an Edge-compatible database, we would like if you proposed a new [Adapter](/tutorials/creating-a-database-adapter))